hmohammad2520-org/py-sarvcrm-api/README.md

 ---

 ## Developers
-   - **Contrebiute**: Feel free to fork this repo and send pull request.
+   - **Contribute**: Feel free to fork this repo and send pull request.

 ### Testing
   - **Pytest Support**: create the `.env` file from `.env_example` and use pytest to start testing.